 Credit and risk assessments

 Companies such as Experian collects data for credit and risk assessment purposes.
 They can aggregate data such as utility bill payments, credit card activities, mobile phone payments, loans and debts, rent payments, and bankruptcy filings.
 They can even check mortgages and property ownerships as well as criminal records.
+In this circumstance, it might be beneficial to consult expungement lawyers in order to seal your criminal records from your profile.

 In addition to the above, certain types of personal data could also be harvested for criminal activities like financial and identity theft.
 These cybercriminals could gather personal information such as social security numbers, email addresses, phone numbers, bank account details and passwords.
 They could collect a large amount of sensitive data through social media profiles.
 For instance, a Facebook post of how you celebrated your birthday is enough to reveal not only your date of birth but whom you are friends with and your favorite restaurant.